 Concerns With Yarn

-- Choking - Chewing on yarn can be appealing to some cats, and sometimes they chew off pieces and accidentally swallow them.
-This is worrisome, because items like yarn can cause your cat to choke if a piece gets lodged in the back of its mouth.
-If a cat is choking on yarn, the piece needs to be dislodged or removed from its throat immediately.
+- Choking - Chewing on yarn can be appealing to some cats.
+This is worrisome, because items like yarn can cause your cat to choke if a piece gets lodged in the back of its mouth or is inhaled.
+If a cat is choking on yarn, the piece needs to be dislodged or removed immediately.

-- Foreign body - If a cat swallows some yarn and doesn't choke on it, it can end up in the cat's stomach and intestinal tract.
+- Foreign body - If a cat swallows yarn, it will end up in the gastrointestinal tract.
 Yarn and other items that shouldn't be eaten are referred to as foreign bodies when they are inside your cat.
-Some foreign bodies will pass through a cat and exit the body when a cat vomits or defecates, but other items can get stuck and cause an obstruction, just like in a dog.
+Some foreign bodies will be vomited up or pass throughand exit the body when a cat defecates, but other items get stuck and cause an obstruction or other problems, just like in a dog.

 - Obstruction - Obstructions are very serious, and surgery is often necessary to remove the object.
-Yarn can be especially problematic since long pieces can stretch out from the stomach and into the intestines.
-As the stomach and intestines attempt to move food through the use of peristalsis, yarn can interfere with the normal function of the intestines, cut through them, and even cause the intestines to lose blood flow and die if left untreated.
+Yarn can be especially problematic since long pieces can get attached (looped around the tongue, for example) and stretched out through the gastrointestinal tract where it is called a linear foreign body.
+As the stomach and intestines attempt to move food through peristalsis (rhythmic contractions), yarn can cut through intestinal walls resulting in potentially fatal abdominal infections.

-- Entanglement and constriction - Yarn can be fun to play with, but it can also get twisted and tangled around a cat's foot or tail.
+- Entanglement and constriction - Yarn can be fun to play with, but it can also get twisted and tangled around a cat's leg, foot or tail.
 If your cat gets tangled up in yarn, the blood supply could get cut off from that part of the body.
-This causes pain and swelling initially, but if the yarn doesn't get removed, constriction can also result in tissues dying.
-This means toes and tail tips can die and fall off just because yarn gets wrapped around them too tightly.
+This causes pain and swelling initially, but if the yarn isn't removed, constriction can also result in tissues dying.
+This means toes, feet and tails can die and fall off just because yarn gets wrapped around them too tightly.

 How to Keep Your Cat Safe From Stringed Dangers